ngarbezza/oow/README.md

 ## Extensions

-To see all the available extensions, please have a look at the tests indide the `test` folder.
+To see all the available extensions, please have a look at the tests inside the `test` folder.

 ### Collections